25shmeckles/NaDA/Documentation/source/Conclusion.rst

 Acknowledgements
 ++++++++++++++++
-I would like to thank Alessio Marcozzi for his guidance and support during this project.
+I would like to thank Dr. Alessio Marcozzi for his guidance and support during this project.
 In addition, I would like to thank Dr. Wigard Kloosterman for giving me this wonderful opportunity and for his supervision during my internship at the Department of Genetics.

 .. _library: https://github.com/DouweSpaanderman/NaDA/